CozzyBro2/sweetpie/README.md

 Discordia discord bot written in luvit, forked from [Musicord](https://github.com/truemedian/musicord).
 Designed mainly for music, and a few text-based commands.

-# Features
+# Some attributes
-### (buzzword compilation)

-* Modular module-based command handler
-* You can disable any commands
 * Shell script to start the bot
-* Somewhat flexible file-based token approach
+* Token file, doesn't read from env
-* Actually very configurable
+* Configurable
 * Voice chat support, joining, leaving, moving, etc.
 * Audio playback support, stopping, playing, skipping, pausing, resuming, etc.
-* Audio queue (made together with bandaids and ducktape)
+* Audio queue (kind of a hackjob)

 That's about it for now

 ### Drawbacks / Limitations

-* Non-flexible prefixes, all prefixes must be seperated by a space to work, meaning no `!vc join`, etc.
+* Command parsing is based on spacing only, meaning no `!vc join` etc.
-* Queue system is working by a miracle, to say the least
-* Audio system demands a billion system depencies, probably quite hard to containerize
+* May be difficult to containerize
-* Opting for luvit means you can't compile this into machine code, which will slow this down some
-* I've done my best to optimize it, but the audio fetching can be slow on some devices (i.e my x86_64 desktop can fetch a video in 2 seconds, whereas my aarch64 pi 400 takes 5-10 sec)
+* Audio fetching is pretty slow on bad hardware
-* The audio fetching has little safety and may break with the passage of time upon some variance in `youtube-dl` output.
+* The audio fetching picks the 2nd output and hopes it's the right one, this seems to break often
-* No keyring support by default, only file reading.
-You'll need to patch this in yourself if you need it
+* No keyring support

 ## Commands